Ecohydraulics/Exercise-SedimentTransport/README.md

 ## Code

 ### Set the frame
-The object oriented code will use custom classes that we will call within a **`main.py`** script.
+The object-oriented code will use custom classes that we will call within a **`main.py`** script.
 Create the following **additional scripts**, which will contain the custom classes and functions to control logging.

 * `fun.py` will contain logging functions.
 * `hec.py` will contain a `HecSet` class to read hydraulic output data from *HEC-RAS* as structured objects.
 * `grains.py` will contain a `GrainReader` class to read grain size class information as structured objects.
 * `bedload.py` will contain the class `BedCore` with basic elements that most bed load formulae have in common.
 * `mpm.py` will contain the class `MPM`, which inherits from `BedCore` and calculates bed load as above described (Meyer-Peter & Müller 1948).